 In May of 2011, the Authority executed the "Right of Use" agreement with TxDOT allowing the Authority to use state highway right-of-way and giving the green light to begin construction of nine (9) new tolled overpasses and eight (8) miles of main-lane development for and construction of Segment D of the Grand Parkway.
-Construction of the first two overpasses began in August of 2011 and construction of the additional overpasses and main-lanes began in 2012.
-Construction will be completed by April 2014.
+Construction of all overpasses was completed in April 2014.